joelwatsonfish/tweet_rXiv/README.md

 download_images          <- TRUE
 ```

-If you want to get the maximum number of tweets from a newly listed user in the `tweeple.csv` file, modigy the `tweet_rXiv.R` line to the following:
+If you want to get the maximum number of tweets from a newly listed user in the `tweeple.csv` file, modify the `tweet_rXiv.R` line to the following:

 ```
 num_of_initial_tweets    <- 3200